 If the package is outside of USPS guidelines, you need to make alternative shipping arrangements.

-An eBay return shipping label isn't available if the expected shipping charges exceed the expected refund or the refund value of a replacement.
+An eBay return shipping label isn't available if the expected shipping charges exceed the expected refund or the refund value of a replacement or exchange.

 Contact the seller to agree on alternative shipping arrangements or, in the case of local pickup, a way of getting the item back to seller safely.

 When the seller is responsible for return shipping charges and you need to make alternative shipping arrangements, contact the seller to agree on the service and cost before sending the item.
 Make sure that you include the packing slip, tracking, and for items valued at $750 or more, signature confirmation.

 When using alternative shipping arrangements, either you or the seller pays for return shipping charges.